-‘The Patrons’ is a major new project by the Glasgow-based artist Alex Frost.
-Commissioned by Cove Park for GENERATION: 25 Years of Contemporary Art in Scotland, it will be shown on site from Saturday 21 June.
-The work builds upon recent public commissions by the artist and reflects his interest in the production of temporary outdoor sculpture.
+Cove Park is pleased to announce details of ‘The Patrons’, a major new work by Glasgow-based artist Alex Frost, commissioned by Cove Park for GENERATION: 25 Years of Contemporary Art in Scotland.
+This work will be shown on site from Saturday 21 June and builds upon recent public commissions by the artist.

 Visitors will be welcome on site to see the work every Friday afternoon from 27 June – 26 September 2014, 12noon – 5.00pm.
 Alternatively, please contact Cove Park directly to make a special appointment to visit.
 During this time, Cove Park will also host a series of special talks and events on Friday afternoons, linked both to the commission and to the work of our artists in residence.